 - AA accounts must be older than 30 days to purchase miles

 - Miles purchased, transferred, or received as a gift do not count towards elite status qualification or AAdvantage Million Miler status

 Where to Find the Best Value

 We've posted about some of the best sweet spots in the AAdvantage program and the recent surge in AA “Web Special” offerings.
-Let's pick a few of these redemptions and compare the typical cash price with the cost to purchase the necessary miles under the terms of this promotion.
+Let's pick a few of these redemptions and compare the typical cash price with the cost to purchase American Airlines miles under the terms of this promotion.

 Los Angeles — Johannesburg in Qatar QSuite

 - Cost of Buying 75,000 AA Miles at 3.2¢ per mile (15% discount tier): $2,399 one way

 - Cost of Buying 150,000 AA Miles at 2.45¢ per mile (35% discount tier): $3,668 round-trip